DeclarativeHub/ReactiveKit/README.md

 By applying `subscribe(on:)` we define where the signal producer gets executed.
 We usually use it in a combination with `receive(on:)` to define where the observer receives events.

-Note that these operators with execution contexts.
+Note that these operators work with execution contexts.
 Execution context is a simple abstraction over a thread or a queue.
 You can see how it is implemented [here](https://github.com/DeclarativeHub/ReactiveKit/blob/master/Sources/ExecutionContext.swift).

 ### Bindings